joelklabo/nostr-codex-runner/README.md

 ## Running it remotely / outside your LAN

 The runner only needs outbound internet for its transport (e.g., Nostr relays).
-For shell access, rely on actions like `/raw` or your own VPN/Tailscale/SSH setup; there is no web UI.
+For shell access, rely on actions like `/shell` (if enabled) or your own VPN/Tailscale/SSH setup; there is no web UI.
 Optional health endpoint: run with `-health-listen 127.0.0.1:8081` for `/health` JSON.

 ## Quick links